firegloves/JavaModel-Converter/README.md

 - compiled java classes into `[project_root]/resources/compiled`
 - transpiled classes into `[project_root]/resources/generated`

 **WHEN YOU COPY PASTE YOUR JAVA CLASSES TO TRANSPILE INTO SOME IDE CHECK IF IT HAVE REMOVED JAVA PACKAGE.
-WITHOUT PACKAGE JavaModel-Converter CAN'T WORK**
+WITHOUT PACKAGE JavaModel-Converter CAN'T WORK (for now ;) )**

 ### Supported languages